-- How much stronger would your bonds be if you were able to persevere and work it out?
+- How much stronger would your bonds be if you were able to persevere and work through whatever it is?

 There are few worse emotions in life than remorse and regret.
 Chasing rainbows is a fool’s errand, but successfully navigating the emotional roller coaster of life is a real and self-affirming activity.
 Try and remember that the grass isn’t always greener.
-In fact, the other side of the fence is unchartered territory and there is a high likelihood that all the green you see is a bunch of weeds hidden well by someone else
+In fact, the other side of the fence is uncharted territory.
+There is a high likelihood that all the green you see is a bunch of weeds well hidden by someone else